ZhangLaibao/machine_gun/java/JVM/concurrent/thread-pool.md

     }

     /**
-     * Invokes {@code shutdown} when this executor is no longer
-     * referenced and it has no threads.
+     * Invokes shutdown() when this executor is no longer referenced and it has no threads.
      */
     protected void finalize() {
         shutdown();